levito/tt-rss-feedly-theme/README.md

 tt-rss-feedly-theme
 ===================

-Feedly theme for [Tiny Tiny RSS](https://git.tt-rss.org/git/tt-rss/wiki) 1.15 or newer.
+Feedly theme for [Tiny Tiny RSS](https://tt-rss.org) 1.15 – 18.8.
+This theme will probably not be updated to support newer versions of tt-rss.

+If you are on version 18.12 or newer, this theme will not work.
+Until tt-rss commit [f679ec2](https://git.tt-rss.org/fox/tt-rss/commit/f679ec2e6e25598c511177d7d160c51d2bdf631e), you can try the [branch v18.12](https://github.com/levito/tt-rss-feedly-theme/tree/v18.12).
+Later commits include a new dojo base theme and will break badly!

 Use the [legacy branch](https://github.com/levito/tt-rss-feedly-theme/tree/legacy) for TT-RSS 1.11 or older.